-- 1) An instance of S100\GF\NamedType shall be implemented as a CLASS. - 2) An instance of S100\GF\FeatureType shall be implemented as a CLASS. - 3) An instance of S100\GF\InformationType shall be implemented as a CLASS - 4) An instance of S100\GF\AssociationType has the role of linkBetween in association to instances of S100\GF\FeatureType being implemented as CLASSes.
-It shall be implemented as an ASSOCIATION between these CLASSes. - 5) An instance of S100\GF\AttributeType shall be implemented as an ATTRIBUTE. - 6) An instance of S100\GF\SimpleAttributeType shall be implemented as an ATTRIBUTE. - 7) An instance of S100\GF\ComplexAttributeType shall be implemented as a CLASS.
-The instantiated CLASS shall have one or more instances of S100\GF\SimpleAttributeType and or S-100\GF\ComplexAttributeType as its ATTRIBUTE(s) - 8) An instance of the association inheritanceRelation shall be represented by a UML GENERALISATION relationship.
+- 1) An instance of S100\GF\NamedType shall be implemented as a CLASS. - 2) An instance of S100\GF\ObjectType shall be implemented as a CLASS. - 3) An instance of S100\GF\FeatureType shall be implemented as a CLASS. - 4) An instance of S100\GF\InformationType shall be implemented as a CLASS - 5) An instance of S100\GF\FeatureAssociationType has the role of linkBetween in association to instances of S100\GF\FeatureType being implemented as CLASSes.
+It shall be implemented as one of the following cases: - a) Case 1: An instance of S100\FeatureAssociationType that is not associated with any instances of S100\GF\ThematicAttributeType shall be implemented as an ASSOCIATION between these CLASSes. - b) Case 2: An instance of S100\FeatureAssociationType that is associated with one or more instances of S100\GF\ThematicAttributeType shall be implemented as an ASSOCIATION CLASS; the associated instances of S100\GF\ThematicAttributeType shall be implemented as ATTRIBUTES of the ASSOCIATION CLASS. - 6) An instance of S100\GF\InformationAssociationType has the role of informationLink in association to instances of S100\GF\FeatureType or S100\GF\InformationType being implemented as CLASSES.
+It shall be implemented one of the following cases: - a) Case 1: An instance of S100\InformationAssociationType that is not associated with any instances of S100\GF\ThematicAttributeType shall be implemented as an ASSOCIATION between these CLASSes. - b) Case 2: An instance of S100\InformationAssociationType that is associated with one or more instances of S100\GF\ThematicAttributeType shall be implemented as an ASSOCIATION CLASS; the associated instances of S100\GF\ThematicAttributeType shall be implemented as ATTRIBUTES of the ASSOCIATION CLASS. - 7) An instance of S100\GF\AttributeType shall be implemented as an ATTRIBUTE. - 8) An instance of S100\GF\SimpleAttributeType shall be implemented as an ATTRIBUTE. - 9) An instance of S100\GF\ComplexAttributeType shall be implemented as a CLASS.
+The instantiated CLASS shall have one or more instances of S100\GF\SimpleAttributeType and/or S-100\GF\ComplexAttributeType as its ATTRIBUTE(s) - 10) An instance of the association inheritanceRelation shall be represented by a UML GENERALISATION relationship.